 Post-fire stand characteristics differed across reburn sequence and between topographic position.
-Tree density and basal area were consistently higher in upland stands than lowland counterparts, but in both locations, both basal area and tree density never returned to pre-fire levels.
+Tree density and basal area were consistently higher in upland stands than lowland counterparts.
 Greater exposed mineral soil lead to greater deciduous basal area but reduced deciduous densities, indicating a more open stand structure with larger individual trees.
 A shift in stand structure (via changes to stand density) may alter landscape characteristics like aboveground carbon storage and landscape flammability.
 Given that fuel will play a central role in ongoing boreal fire regime change, understanding the influence of altered stand structure on local fuel loads and structure will be crucial to managing and predicting future fire behavior (Higuera et al. 2008).

-Species-specific trends in tree occupation, density and abundance differed between upland and lowland sites: upland reburned plots were composed of willow and birch in higher abundance and densities than comparable lowland plots and experienced a decline in black spruce earlier in the reburn sequence.
+The shift from conifer to deciduous species occurred differently in upland and lowland sites: upland reburned plots were composed of willow and birch in higher abundance and densities than comparable lowland plots and experienced a decline in black spruce earlier in the reburn sequence.
 Black spruce populations declined slower in lowland plots and were replaced by aspen and willow after three fires.
 This divergence suggests that both site-level differences in drainage conditions and reburning effects play an important initial role in determining species-specific successional outcomes in boreal forests – but that the effects of reburning continue to accrue after the 2nd event.
+Additionally, species-specific reproductive traits like asexual reproduction may play an important role, which this study does not address.

-The spatial extent of ecosystem transition in the boreal remains unknown: emerging deciduous communities appear to be spatially constrained within fire or reburn perimeters (Roland et al. 2019).
+These results are limited in spatial and temporal scale in two major ways: one, our assessment of forest regeneration occurs 15-16 years post-fire, resting on the assumption that early recruitment dynamics in boreal Alaskan forests remain sufficiently predictive of future composition.
+The eventual composition of these specific sites will remain to be seen, as even low densities of black spruce (for example) can infill if the interval between fires is long enough.
+However, the bulk of evidence provided by Johnstone and Chapin 2006 and others indicate that early patterns of regeneration in the boreal tend to be highly prescriptive of multidecadal successional trajectories.
+Furthermore, the spatial extent of larger ecosystem transition in the boreal remains unknown: emerging deciduous communities appear to be spatially constrained within fire or reburn perimeters (Roland et al. 2019).
 The results of this study are similarly limited in scale.
 However, we contribute to the growing body of evidence of site-level successional trajectory disruption via short-interval reburns.

 Our work presents several key inferences relevant to boreal forest ecology and disturbance theory generally.
 First, low quantities of black spruce seedlings in twice- and thrice-burned plots suggests a potential local extirpation of black spruce seed sources, preventing future self-replacement.
 Second, organic soil layers in both sites were consumed during each reburn, even in the wetter lowland site, leading to increased exposure of mineral soil surfaces.
-Organic layers in both locations have not recovered to inferred pre-fire depth, even 15 years post-fire.
 Finally, deciduous communities emerged in both upland and lowland sites, replacing original black spruce communities entirely.
 Together, these patterns suggest that short interval fires lead to meaningful disruption of existing successional trends despite proposed local resiliency within poorly drained lowland conditions, and that repeat burning in emerging deciduous post-fire communities not only can occur but continues to drive community shifts towards dominance of deciduous trees and shrubs partly facilitated by removal of organic soil layers and surfaces.
 Results from this study have broad implications for transitions and trajectories of both coniferous and deciduous boreal forests under climate change, as it appears the widely anticipated reduction in fire return intervals will continue to change forest structure and function beyond initial short-interval effects and regardless of initial local resiliency.

 Conclusions